We created Pandora to put the Music Genome Project directly in your hands

 Amid this split, Capricorn Records, reaching ever deeper into its vaults for anything that could generate income, issued two collections, a double-LP live collection called Wipe the Windows, Check the Oil, Dollar Gas, showcasing the Brothers and Sisters-era band at various concerts, and a double-LP best-of package, And the Road Goes On Forever.
 Wipe the Windows was a modest seller, appearing as it did when the group's sales had already fallen off, and it was compared unfavorably with the legendary work on At Fillmore East.
 The studio compilation passed with barely a ripple, however, because most fans already had the stuff on the original albums.

 They were all back together by 1978, however, and over the next four years the group issued a somewhat uneven series of albums.
 Enlightened Rogues (1979) somewhat redeemed their reputations -- produced by Tom Dowd, who had always managed to get the very best work out of the group, it had more energy than any record they'd issued in at least six years.
-It also restored the two-guitar lineup, courtesy of Dan Toler (from Dickey Betts' solo band), who was brought in when Chuck Leavell (along with Lamar Williams) refused to return to the Allmans.
+It also restored the two-guitar lineup, courtesy of Dan Toler (from Great Southern, Dickey Betts' solo band), who was brought in when Chuck Leavell (along with Lamar Williams) chose to remain in Sea Level.
 By that time, however, the Allmans were fighting against time and musical trends.
-Disco, punk, and power pop had pretty much stolen a march on the arena acts epitomized by the Allmans; whatever interest they attracted was a matter of nostalgia for their earlier releases.
+Disco, punk, and power pop had pretty much stolen the thunder from the arena acts epitomized by the Allmans; whatever interest they attracted was a matter of nostalgia for their earlier releases.
 The group was in danger of becoming arena rock's third big oldies act (after the Moody Blues and Paul McCartney's Wings).

-The group did take a shot at its past glories, restoring the twin-guitar format with the addition of Dan Toler to the lineup for the 1979 comeback album Enlightened Rogues, which garnered the most favorable fan and critical response since Brothers and Sisters.
-However, their business affairs were in a shambles, owing to the bankruptcy of Capricorn Records in late 1979.
+The group did take a shot at its past glories with Enlightened Rogues, which garnered the most favorable fan and critical response since Brothers and Sisters, but the band's business affairs were in a shambles, owing to the bankruptcy of Capricorn Records in late 1979.
 When the fallout from the Capricorn collapse settled, PolyGram Records, the company's biggest creditor, took over the label's library, and the Allman Brothers were cut loose from their contract.

 Their signing to Arista enabled the group to resume recording.
 What they released, however, was safe, unambitious, routinely commercial pop/rock, closer in spirit to the Doobie Brothers than their own classic work, and a shadow of that work, without any of the invention and daring upon which they'd built their reputations.
 The group's fortunes hit a further downturn when Jaimoe was fired, breaking up one of the best rhythm sections in rock.
 For most of the 1980s, the group was on hiatus, while the individual members sorted out their personal and professional situations.
-During those years, only Dickey Betts seemed to be in a position to do much with his music, and most of that wasn't selling.
+During those years, Gregg released two solo albums and achieved some chart success with "I'm No Angel," while Dickey released the critically acclaimed but somewhat overlooked Pattern Disruptive.

 In 1989, the band was reactivated again, partly owing to PolyGram's decision to issue the four-CD box set retrospective Dreams.
 That set, coupled with the reissue of their entire Capricorn catalog on compact disc in the years leading up to the box's release, reminded millions of older listeners of the band's greatness, and introduced the group to millions of people too young to have been around for Watkins Glen, much less the Fillmore shows.

-They reunited and also added Warren Haynes from Dickey Betts' Great Southern on lead guitar as a replacement for Toler, with Allen Woody playing bass; Chuck Leavell was gone, however, having agreed to join the Rolling Stones on tour as their resident keyboard player, and Lamar Williams had succumbed to cancer in 1983.
+They reunited and also added Warren Haynes from Dickey Betts' solo band on lead guitar as a replacement for Toler, with Allen Woody playing bass; Chuck Leavell was gone, however, having agreed to join the Rolling Stones on tour as their resident keyboard player, and Lamar Williams had succumbed to cancer in 1983.

 The new lineup reinvigorated the band, which signed with Epic Records and surprised everyone with their first release, Seven Turns.
 Issued in 1990, it got some of the best reviews and healthiest sales they'd had in more than a decade.
-Their subsequent studio albums failed to attract as much enthusiasm, and their two live albums, An Evening with the Allman Brothers Band and 2nd Set, released in 1992 and 1995, respectively, were steady but not massive sellers.
-Much of this wasn't the fault of the material so much as a natural result of the passage of time, which left the Allmans competing with two decades' worth of successors and rivals.
+The next year they filled out their rhythm section with the addition of percussionist Marc Quiñones.
+Their subsequent studio albums didn't fare quite as well, and their two live albums, An Evening with the Allman Brothers Band and 2nd Set (which won a Grammy for its performance of "Jessica") were steady but not massive sellers.
+The decline in sales wasn't the fault of the material so much as a natural result of the passage of time, which left the Allmans competing with two decades' worth of successors and rivals.

-In 2000 -- the year that bassist Allen Woody died -- the band took what many older fans might view as an unthinkable step, firing original guitarist Dickey Betts and thereby setting up a new round of recriminations among the group's original founders.
-However, far from signaling the demise of the Allman Brothers Band, the group ultimately re-emerged reinvigorated in the opinion of many listeners, with the establishment of one of its strongest lineups in years, featuring the dual guitars of Warren Haynes and Derek Trucks, the powerful yet fluid and jazzy bass of Oteil Burbridge, some of Gregg Allman's most committed vocal and organ work in years, and the ever-reliable drum tandem of Butch Trucks and Jaimoe, supplemented by new percussionist Marc Quiñones.
+In 2000 -- the year that bassist Allen Woody died -- the band took what many older fans might view as an unthinkable step, parting ways with original guitarist Dickey Betts and thereby setting up a new round of recriminations among the group's original founders.
+However, far from signaling the demise of the Allman Brothers Band, the group ultimately re-emerged reinvigorated in the opinion of many listeners, with the establishment of one of its strongest lineups in years, featuring the dual guitars of Warren Haynes (who returned in 2001) and Derek Trucks, the powerful yet fluid and jazzy bass of Oteil Burbridge, some of Gregg Allman's most committed vocal and organ work in years, and the ever-reliable drum tandem of Butch Trucks and Jaimoe, supplemented by new percussionist Quiñones.